 Doubtful (Class D): Debtors of commercial loans included in this category present characteristics that make doubtful the recovery of the loan.
 Although the loan recovery is doubtful, if there is a reasonable possibility that in the near future the creditworthiness of the debtor might improve, a Class D categorization is appropriate.
 These credits are distinguished from Class E credits by the requirement that the debtor remain in operation, generate cash flow, and make payments on the loan, although at a rate less than that specified in its contractual obligations.
-In addition, commercial loans are class D if payments are between 61 and 120 days late.
+In addition, commercial loans are classified in this category when payments are between 121 and 365 days late.
+Consumer and micro-business loans are categorized as Class D if payments are between 61 and 120 days late.
 Residential mortgage loans are Class D when payments are between 121 and 365 days late.